 How do I prepare for my mammogram?

-If this is your first time having a mammogram, please obtain any previous mammographic studies as well as the accompanying reports, and bring them with you for comparison purposes.
-In addition, on the day of your mammogram, please do not use deodorants, creams or powders in the underarm or breast area.
+If this is your first time having this test, please obtain any previous mammographic studies as well as the accompanying reports, and bring them with you for comparison purposes.
+In addition, on the day of your screening, please do not use deodorants, creams or powders in the underarm or breast area.
 Since you will be asked to undress from the waist up, you will find that wearing a skirt or pants will be more convenient than a dress.

 Why is mammography important?

 They are the single most effective screening tool available to detect breast cancer early.
 Today’s low-dose techniques have greatly improved survival from breast cancer because mammography may detect a tumor long before you or your doctor can feel it.
 If breast cancer is found and treated early, and localized to the breast, the national ten-year relative survival rate is greater than 90 percent.
 In addition, you may have more treatment options, including breast-conserving surgery, when the tumor is detected at an early stage.

 How will I get the results of my screening mammogram?

 MedStar Health Cancer Network's specialized breast radiologists will carefully and promptly interpret your screening mammogram and send a written report to your physician, who will discuss the results with you.
 In addition, you will receive a letter notifying you of the results of your test.